Summary |

 Van den Berg et al. (2009) reported that tristis-style Chiffchaffs encountered on migration in Kazakhstan exhibited 'wide plumage variation' yet called and sang 'exclusively' like tristis (though supportive sound-recordings and sonograms were not provided).
 This was interpreted by van den Berg et al. as indicating extensive variation among thoroughbred tristis but the findings of Shipilina et al. (2017) proffer a different interpretation : that 'wide plumage variation' results from genetic admixture and that neither tristis calls nor song exclude hybrids.

-Marova et al. (2017) noted that genetic studies in the sympatric zone suggested that anomalous Chiffchaffs with 'misplaced' olive and yellow were likely to be hybrids.
+Marova et al. (2017) noted that their genetic studies in the sympatric zone suggested that anomalous Chiffchaffs with 'misplaced' olive and yellow were likely to be hybrids.
 Thus, 'classic' morphotype and 'classic' vocalisations remain the foundations for identification of all candidate 'Siberian Chiffchaffs' encountered extralimitally.
-No character is diagnostic in isolation and even a combination of features may fail to diagnose some individuals correctly.

 Genetic studies indicate that both phenotype and vocalisations are determined by a relatively small part of the genome, so that compliance with the criteria for appearance and vocalisations for tristis may yet mask genetic admixture.